Dangling markup injection

 src attribute containing a URL on the attacker's server.
 Note that the attacker's payload doesn't close the

 src attribute, which is left "dangling".
 When a browser parses the response, it will look ahead until it encounters a single quotation mark to terminate the attribute.
 Everything up until that character will be treated as being part of the URL and will be sent to the attacker's server within the URL query string.
 Any non-alphanumeric characters, including newlines, will be URL-encoded.

 The consequence of the attack is that the attacker can capture part of the application's response following the injection point, which might contain sensitive data.
 Depending on the application's functionality, this might include CSRF tokens, email messages, or financial data.

 Any attribute that makes an external request can be used for dangling markup.
-To solve the following lab, look for attributes and tags that can make an external request that isn't blocked by Chrome.

-This next lab is more difficult to solve because all external requests are blocked.
+This next lab is difficult to solve because all external requests are blocked.
 However, there are certain tags that allow you to store data and retrieve it from an external server later.
 Solving this lab might require user interaction.